Chidiebere-Aginam/alx-system_engineering-devops/0x02-shell_redirections/README.md

-Save the current state of the directory
+Duplicate the last line of a file